-Screening, Brief Intervention, and Referral to Treatment, commonly referred to as SBIRT, is an evidence-based approach to identifying enrollees who use alcohol and other drugs at dangerous levels.
+SBIRT is an evidence-based approach to identifying patients who use alcohol and other drugs at dangerous levels.
 The goal of SBIRT is to reduce and prevent related health consequences, disease, accidents, and injuries.
 Risky substance use is a health issue that often goes undetected.
-By incorporating this evidence-based tool demonstrated to be reliable in identifying individuals with risk for a substance use disorder, significant harm can be prevented.
+By incorporating this evidence based tool, demonstrated to be reliable in identifying individuals with risk for a substance use disorder, significant harm can be prevented.

-SBIRT can be performed in a variety of settings.
-Screening does not have to be performed by a physician.
-SBIRT incorporates screening for all types of substance use with brief, tailored feedback and advice.
-Simple feedback on risky behavior can be one of the most critical influences on changing enrollee behavior.
+SBIRT can be performed in a variety of settings, and screening does not have to be performed by a physician.
+SBIRT incorporates screening for all types of substance use with brief, tailored feedback, and advice.
+Simple feedback on risky behavior can be one of the most critical influences on changing patient behavior.